-Now that I have (hopefully) convinced you to visit Caral, you need to know how to get there.
+Now that we have (hopefully) convinced you to visit Caral, you need to know how to get there.

 The ancient settlement of Caral is located 200km north of Lima, along the Panamerican Highway.
 To get here, you need to first make your way to the town of Supe.
 You can do so by taking a bus to Barranca.
 It takes about three hours.

 In theory, you could also reach the bus company by public transport.
-But since most of them are located in rough areas, I highly suggest you go for a taxi.
-Don’t risk your life or losing all of your possessions just over a few soles.
+But since most of them are located in rough areas, we highly suggest you go for a taxi.
+Don’t risk your life or lose all of your possessions just over a few soles.

-We decided to go with Tourismo Barranca.
-Their busses weren’t very nice but they took us to Supe and that was all we needed.
+We decided to go with Turismo Barranca.
+Their buses weren’t very nice, but they took us to Supe, and that was all we needed.
 On our way back, we went with Transportes Sol Barranca.
-Tourismo Paramonga apparently also goes there.
-As I said, don’t expect much comfort.
-But at least, the bus is cheap.

-If you have the chance, ask at your hotel if they can call the bus company so you can find out about their schedule.
-The amazing staff at our hostel (we stayed at 151 Backpacker Hostel, which I can highly recommend) was very helpful in organising all of this for us.
+If you have the chance, you can also ask your hotel if they can call the bus company so you can find out about their schedule.
+We got all information we needed from the staff at our hostel.

-If you want to visit Caral in one day, I suggest taking an early bus.
-You should leave at six or seven the latest because it’s going to take at least three hours to get to Supe, even more, if you get stuck in the morning rush hour.
+If you want to visit Caral in one day, we suggest taking an early bus.
+You should leave at six or seven at the latest because it’s going to take at least three hours to get to Supe, even more if you get stuck in the morning rush hour.